stoeps13/connections-doc/source/admin/admin/t_admin_communities_restore_widgets.md

     ```

 |
-    |Blogs|BlogsAdminService.exportSyncedResourceInfo\(String FullFilePath, String ContainerType, String BlogType\)**Note:** The BlogType parameter is optional when you are exporting content for a blog.
+    |Blogs|BlogsAdminService.exportSyncedResourceInfo\(String FullFilePath, String ContainerType, String BlogType\)!!! note
+    The BlogType parameter is optional when you are exporting content for a blog.
 When you are exporting content for a blog, you can specify Blog as the value for this parameter.
 For an Ideation Blog, you must specify a value of IdeationBlog.

 For example, to export content for a blog: